vnv-advisory-api/marketplace/README.md

 ## Overview

-The WooCommerce API with Extended Functionality allows developers to interact with WooCommerce stores and access specific products with enhanced security using the `x-api-key` header.
-As part of the test environment, you can use the demo endpoint to retrieve sample data for product ID 829.
+The **WooCommerce API with Extended Functionality** enables developers to interact with WooCommerce stores and access specific products with enhanced security using the `x-api-key` header.
+In this test environment, you can utilize the demo endpoint to retrieve sample data for a particular product (ID 829).

+## Aim and Purpose

+The aim of this code is to provide developers with an automated way to access live volumes of certified carbon credits.
+By following four simple steps, developers can seamlessly integrate with our platform and participate in carbon credit transactions.

+1. **Request Private Keys:**
+   To get started, you'll need private keys that can be requested [here](https://market.vnvadvisory.com/request-info/).
+These private keys are crucial for authentication and secure access to the marketplace.

+2. **Connect Keys to Specific Volumes:**
+   We understand the importance of granularity and control.
+Our extended functionality allows us to connect specific API keys to specific products (volumes) rather than granting all keys access to all products.
+We'll assist you in linking your keys to the volume(s) from which you would like to reserve credits.

+3. **Purchase Certified Carbon Credits:**
+   With the obtained private keys, developers can buy certified carbon credits with volumes as low as 10 credits (equivalent to 10 tonnes of certified CO2 compensation).
+Upon making the purchase, you will be presented with an online payment option.

+4. **Customized Credit Retirement:**
+   During the purchasing process, you can provide a description that you want VNV to use when retiring these credits on your behalf.
+Typically, we work with the phrase: *"Retired on behalf of <X> to offset their <scope X> emissions for year(s) 2022-2023"* or something along those lines.

+After the payment has been successfully transferred, VNV's Portfolio team will process your request.
+Within 2-5 business days, you will receive the public GoldStandard or VERRA link that verifies the retirement of carbon credits on your behalf.

+Please note that the provided data in this demo endpoint is for demonstration purposes only and does not represent actual product information.

 ## Demo Endpoint